Meet Our Rabbi and Staff

 t.spitzer@dorsheitzedek.org

 Rabbi Toba Spitzer has been the spiritual leader of Congregation Dorshei Tzedek since graduating from the Reconstructionist Rabbinical College in 1997.
 Rabbi Spitzer has long been active in peace and justice work both in the U.S. and in Israel/Palestine.
-She currently serves on the Board of T’ruah: The Rabbinic Call for Human Rights, and as President of the Massachusetts Board of Rabbis.
+She has served on the Board of T’ruah: The Rabbinic Call for Human Rights, and as President of the Massachusetts Board of Rabbis.
 She brings her love of music and her guitar-playing to CDT services, and her passion for teachings to adults and children both at CDT and throughout the greater Boston area.

 You can find more information about Rabbi Toba and links to her writings here.